Climate Action

 • Level 2 EV chargers were installed at Heritage Park.

-• A tree inventory and assessment was completed with a plan to replace and maintain village tree assets
+• A tree inventory and assessment was completed and work to trim, replace and replant continues

 • A trail master plan has been finalized and presented

-• North Ashcroft Drainage and Flood Mitigation Study scope was expanded and is near completion.
-This lays the groundwork for further infrastructure improvements as well as providing us minimum standards for development.
+• North Ashcroft Drainage and Flood Mitigation Study scope was expanded and project completed.
+This study shows areas that can be immediately improved and lays the groundwork for further infrastructure improvements as well as providing us minimum standards for development.

 • The village has been in the forefront of Heat Alert and Management given that we are one of the warmest communities in Canada.
 We have collaborated extensively with Interior Health Authority to successfully pilot the Heat Alert and Response System (HARS) project.